ellisepagong/TemplateCalendar/README.md

 - Add authentication and user sessions

-- Integrate with a frontend (React, Vue, etc.)
+- Integrate with a frontend (TypeScript, React, etc.)

     - Apply frontend web testing methods with Selenium